BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 ## What is Knitr?
-(FIXME) Syntax for processing code chunks.
-Two main ways to process code in Rmd:
+Knitr is the engine in RStudio which creates the "dynamic" part of R markdown reports.
+It's specifically a package that allows the integration of R code into the html, word, pdf, or LaTex document you have specified as your output for r markdown.
+It utilizes [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) to make research more reproducible.
+There are two main ways to process code with Knitr in R Markdown documents:

 1. Inline code
 2. Code Chunks